• Connect

 It's not like I haven't been attempting to get my stash under control for the last six years.
 (Not coincidentally, this attempt began a few years after I had discovered Ravelry and all its many paths to damnation.)
 I had managed to get myself to a point where I had amassed more yarn than I was ever likely to knit.
 As part of the effort to rein in my stash, I collected data in a spreadsheet in hopes that being faced with the undeniably cold, hard truth of numbers, I would be able to keep my yarn shopping in check.
 It sort of worked.
 For the first time in years, my stash was actually shrinking instead of growing.
 Victory, right?
 Well, maybe, not really.

 I had been congratulating myself for the last few years on the fact that I had turned the ship around--I had reduced my yearly stash intake dramatically and I was consistently reducing my stash (admittedly, by relatively small amounts) every year.
 So why the panic now?
 Well, it's the rate at which I'm currently reducing my stash.
 Even if I were to never add another yard of yarn to my stash (a clearly preposterous notion) and I knit as fast as I could, I have two decades worth of yarn.
 I'm not yet so old that this exceeds my expected years left on this mortal plane, but when I consider how much I actually knit in a given year, and my current rate of yarn acquisition (reduced though it may be), my stash is, optimistically, about double that time.
-Odds say that I'll still be alive but that's an embarrassingly long time to be sitting on the same yarn.
+Odds say I might still be alive (barely) but that's an embarrassingly long time to be sitting on the same yarn.

 Insert long pause filled with regret here.